grifting-goat/pacman-rendercast/README.md

 # Pac-Man RenderCast

-> A **3D raycasting Pac-Man** game that brings the classic arcade experience into three dimensions using advanced rendering techniques.
+> A **3D raycasting Pac-Man** game that brings the classic arcade experience into three dimensions using old school rendering techniques.

 ![Platform](https://img.shields.io/badge/platform-Windows-blue)
 ![Language](https://img.shields.io/badge/language-C%2B%2B-orange)

 ## Overview

 This project implements a **Pac-Man-style game** using **raycasting** technology to simulate a 3D environment in a console window.
-The game features realistic physics with momentum-based movement, intelligent ghost AI with pathfinding, and interactive environment manipulation.
+The game features physics with momentum-based movement, intelligent ghost AI with pathfinding, and interactive environment manipulation.

 ## System Requirements